LafeLabs/PostCapitalistIndustry/Measures.md

 4. a blood cell
 5. an atom
 6. a hemoglobin molecule
+7. an electron compared to an atom, mass energy equivalents again

 add mass flow here, talk about mass flow controllers, how mass flow is like electricity, set some markers here to return on on electricity